ANIRUDHYA-GUIN/delta-demo/README.md

 # delta-demo
-this is the demo class of github
+this is the demo class of github.